Castux/SnakeEyes/docs.md

 ### Die:summary()

-Returns a string that summarizes the die: the outcomes with their probabilities, as well as the cumulative distributions and common statistics for numerical dice
+Returns a string that summarizes the die: the outcomes with their probabilities, as well as the cumulative distributions and common statistics for numerical dice.

 This is what is also returned when a `Die` is converted to a string using `tostring` (and therefore when using `print` or `write`).